flopes89/flopes89.github.io/README.md

 # florianpeschka.de

-This repository is used as the content for my homepage, www.florianpeschka.de
+This repository is used as the content for my homepage

 ## Technology

 My homepage is published as a github.io site at flopes89.github.io.
-The domain www.florianpeschka.de points to this page as a `CNAME` entry, so I can easily edit and publish content.
+The sub-domain `www` of `florianpeschka.de` points to that page as a `CNAME` entry.